 \section{Related Work}

 \textbf{Training recipe} has been considered an important ingredient in building a high-performance network.
 He et al.~\cite{he2019bag} demonstrate that the training recipe significantly influences the network performance.
 RSB~\cite{wightman2021resnet} is a representative and high-performance recipe for ResNet.
 With the emergence of ViT~\cite{dosovitskiy2020vit}, the training recipe for ViT has gained the attention of the field.
-DeiT~\cite{touvron2021deit} shows that ViT can be trained to strong performance with only ImageNet-1k~\cite{deng2009imagenet}.
+DeiT~\cite{touvron2021deit} shows that ViT can be trained to display strong performance with only ImageNet-1k~\cite{deng2009imagenet}.
 DeiT-III~\cite{touvron2022deit3} is an improved version of DeiT, which applies findings from RSB to DeiT instead of distillation from CNN teacher.
 It is challenging to implement stronger or additional regularization in existing training recipes.
-To address this issue, we propose MaskSub approach employing sub-models.
+To address this issue, we propose our MaskSub employing sub-branchs.

-CoSub~\cite{touvron2022co} introduces a similar concept to ours, utilizing sub-models.
-However, the objective of the sub-model differs significantly: while MaskSub aims to stabilize training through additional regularization, CoSub aims to train the sub-models in a collaborative manner~\cite{zhang2018dml}.
-We regard MaskSub as a more generalized framework since CoSub only considers the drop-path method to employ sub-models, whereas MaskSub can cover a variety of drop-based techniques including random masking.
+CoSub~\cite{touvron2022co} introduces a similar concept to ours, utilizing sub-branchs.
+However, the sub-branch objective differs: while MaskSub aims to stabilize training through additional regularization, CoSub aims to train the sub-branchs by co-training~\cite{zhang2018dml}.
+We regard MaskSub as a more generalized framework since CoSub only considers the drop-path method to employ sub-branchs, whereas MaskSub can cover various drop-based techniques, including masking.